Price-Earnings Ratio (P/E Ratio)

-If we focus on the formula of P/E ratio, we can conclude mathematically that the P/E ratio can be negative either because the price per share is negative (i.e. numerator) or earnings per share are negative (i.e. denominator).
-As we know the price per share can never be negative, so we can conclude that P/E ratio can be negative only when a company’s earnings per share is negative.
+Suppose we focus on the formula of the P/E ratio.
+In that case, we can conclude mathematically that the P/E ratio can be negative either because the price per share is negative (i.e., numerator) or earnings per share are negative (i.e., denominator).
+As we know, the price per share can never be negative, so we can conclude that the P/E ratio can be negative only when a company’s earnings per share are negative.

 Negative P/E Ratio Interpretation & Analysis

-As discussed, a negative P/E ratio is a result of negative Earnings per share.
-A negative P/E ratio means the company is losing money i.e. company is reporting losses.
-For the purpose of understanding, suppose a company has a P/E ratio of (-5), this means that if the company consistently keeps reporting losses at this rate, it will take 5 years for the company to lose its floating equity capital.
+As discussed, a negative P/E ratio results from negative earnings per share.
+A negative P/E ratio means the company is losing money, i.e., the company is reporting losses.
+To understand, suppose a company has a P/E ratio of (-5).
+This means that if the company consistently keeps reporting losses at this rate, it will take 5 years for the company to lose its floating equity capital.

 Negative P/E Ratio-Debunking the Myth

 It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path of growth.
 This is not necessarily true, a company can have a negative P/E ratio and still be doing very well.
-There can be various reasons for P/E ratio to be negative, some of them as follows:
+There can be various reasons for the P/E ratio to be negative, some of them as follows:

 - A company can have negative P/E ratios because of change in its accounting policy

 - Negative P/E ratio may be a one-off thing.
 This may be due to incidents such as company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate negative P/E ratio due to cyclical causes.